-Students have a variety of opportunities to engage with employment and understand.
+Students have a variety of opportunities to engage with employment and understand the key skills needed for the world of work.

 6. Experiences of workplaces

 In year 10 students have the opportunity to apply for work experience.
 Students are aware of work environment responsibilities and develop skills for the future.